meganewing/clamgonads-macsamples/README.md

 File names for the project are generally formatted `step#-description` for kallisto workflow.
 Additional workflow with hisat has similar naming scheme, though does not start back at step 1 and rather continues forward from the kallisto workflow. ie: `09- SRhisat_alignment.Rmd` is the start of the hisat workflow.

 Old file names / draft code names have no leading numbers and are descriptively named only.

+More workflow information available in the `code/` readme